ModelValidationProgram/EasternOysterEnvData/notebook/NC_WI_HC_High_W.md

 ## Map:

-Lat/long for this population are exact;
+Lat/long for this population are exact.

 Lat/long for the datasource (same source for temp and sal) are also exact.